bcgov/MyGovBC-notification-server/docs/_docs/overview.md

 *NotifyBC*, designed to be a microservice, doesn't use full-blown ACL to secure API calls.
 Instead, it classifies incoming requests into admin and user types.
 Each type has two subtypes based on following criteria

-* super-admin, if the source ip of the request is in the admin ip list
+* super-admin, if the source ip of the request is in the admin ip list and the request doesn't contain SiteMinder headers
-* admin, if the request is not super-admin but has valid access token that maps to an admin user created and logged in using the *administrator* api
+* admin, if the request is not super-admin but has valid access token that maps to an admin user created and logged in using the *administrator* api, and the request doesn't contain SiteMinder headers
-* authenticated user, if the request is neither super-admin nor admin, but authenticated by SiteMinder, i.e. the request carries SiteMinder headers and is from trusted SiteMinder proxy
+* authenticated user, if the request is neither super-admin nor admin, but authenticated by SiteMinder, i.e. the request contains SiteMinder headers and is from trusted SiteMinder proxy
 * anonymous user, if the request doesn't meet any of the above criteria

 The only extra privileges that a super-admin has over admin are that super-admin can perform CRUD operations on *configuration* and *administrator* entities through REST API.
 In the remaining docs, when no further distinction is necessary, an admin request refers to both super-admin and admin request; a user request refers to both authenticated and anonymous request.